gospelxc/syn/README.md

 # Syn NSFW Discord Bot
 > Syn is a simple nsfw bot not just with nsfw commands.

 Instead of downloading the repository.
-You can invite the bot!
+You can invite the bot.
+It's in more then 200 servers!

 - Invite: https://discord.com/oauth2/authorize?client_id=808572535779622922&permissions=10256&scope=bot
 - Server: https://discord.gg/WVtCx9w9m5